-As shown in Table 1, architectures can exist on many levels, such as framework, system, and component architecture levels.
-This document describes the framework-level SOFIE Architecture, which provides a high level overview of the SOFIE components and federation adapters, and the interactions between them.
-The system-level architectures specific to each SOFIE pilot are then briefly described in Section 3 of this document, with more details provided in 'Deliverable 5.3 - End-to-end Platform Validation' [D5.3].
-Finally, the SOFIE Framework [Framework], an open-source software implementation of the SOFIE Architecture for use in the SOFIE pilots, is described in the 'Deliverable 2.7 - Federation Framework, final version' [D2.7], due in December 2020.
-In the rest of this document the term architecture refers to the framework-level SOFIE Architecture unless otherwise specified.
+As shown in Table 1, architectures can exist on many levels, such as framework/meta, system, and component architecture levels.
+This document describes the framework/meta-level SOFIE Architecture, which provides a high level overview of the SOFIE components and federation adapters, but leaves their implementation up to the individual pilots, which can each use the most appropriate technologies to implement the architecture.
+The system-level architectures specific to each SOFIE pilot are then briefly described in Section 3 of this document, with more details provided in 'Deliverable 5.3 - End-to-end Platform

-Document: 3-779984-SOF Architecture, t on Security: Public Public Date: 31.10.2020 Status: Completed Version: 1.0
+SOFIE 3-779984-SOF Architecture, on Security: Public Date: 12.5.2021 Status: Completed Version: 1.10